 - The latest independent audit report

-Please note that Social Enterprise Business Centre (SEBC) updates the information on SE Directory and checks if business operation of listed SEs fulfills the listing criteria of SE Directory annually.
-If SEBC cannot reach the listed units, SEBC reserves rights to remove these units from SE Directory; and if these unitswould like to rejoin SE Directory, handling fee (HKD$500) will be charged.
+- The Hong Kong Council of Social Service (HKCSS) updates the information on SE Directory and checks if business operation of listed SEs fulfills the listing criteria of SE Directory annually.
+If HKCSS cannot reach the listed units, HKCSS reserves rights to remove these units from SE Directory; and if these units would like to rejoin SE Directory, handling fee (HKD$500) will be charged.

 The project on Social Enterprise Directory is sponsored by the Home Affairs Department.

-For more infomation about SE Directory, please visit https://socialenterprise.org.hk/en/sedb
+For more information about SE Directory, please visit https://socialenterprise.org.hk/en/sedb

 For SEs already listed that want to update your information in the Directory, please complete and submit the information update form to firstname.lastname@example.org.